 23. Minnesota Twins, 2: Rod Carew, Bert Blyleven.
-Bob Wolff qualifies as a broadcaster for their previous incarnation, the “original Washington Senators.”
+Broadcaster Bob Wolff is the only living person who qualifies for their previous incarnation, the "original Washington Senators."

 24. Florida Marlins, 2: Felo Ramirez and Dave Van Horne (broadcasters).
-No, you can’t count Andre Dawson, although he is from Miami.
+Carter had also broadcast for the Marlins.
+No, you can't count Andre Dawson, although he is from Miami.

 25. Cleveland Indians, 1: Roberto Alomar.
 When Bob Feller died late last year, it left one of baseball's oldest franchises without a living HOFer, until Alomar was elected earlier this year.

 26. Seattle Mariners, 1: Pat Gillick (executive).
-Randy Johnson will probably beat out Ken Griffey Jr. as their first player in the Hall, unless the voters really shift in favor of Edgar Martinez, or Lou Piniella gets elected as a manager by the Veterans’ Committee (in which case the Reds could also claim him, and maybe the Yankees, but not the Rays or Cubs).
+Randy Johnson will probably beat out Ken Griffey Jr. as their first player in the Hall, unless the voters really shift in favor of Edgar Martinez.
+Lou Piniella could get elected as a manager by the Veterans' Committee (in which case the Reds could also claim him, and maybe the Yankees, but not the Rays or Cubs).